ZhuangLab/Epigenomic_MERFISH/README.md

 All the codes are written in Matlab(2021a).

-Some MATLAB functions used in the code are from https://github.com/ZhuangLab/MERFISH_analysis.
+Some MATLAB functions used in the code are from https://github.com/ZhuangLab/MERFISH_analysis and https://www.mathworks.com/matlabcentral/fileexchange.

 Correspondence: Tian Lu (lutian125@gmail.com) and Xiaowei Zhuang (zhuang@g.harvard.edu)